top of page

 The chances of getting an NHS tonsillectomy as an adult are becoming very low, as recent Department of Health announcements have stated.

 In the private system you have choice - Surgeon, type of tonsillectomy, Hospital, date.
 It is extremely unlikely your operation will be cancelled, or delayed, or that there won't be enough staff.
 You will have your own room and bathroom, satellite TV, waitress service for meals, snacks.
 You will be personally looked after by your consultant, who will be available if you have any complications / problems, or simply want to ask a question.
 Your anaesthetist will be fully trained consultant.
 Prices do vary a little throughout the country.
-In London with Mike Dilkes, a full intracapsular laser tonsillectomy is £3,500 this includes post operative follow up.
+In London with Mike Dilkes, a full intracapsular general anaesthetic laser tonsillectomy in Hospital as a daycase is £3,920 this includes post operative follow up.

 The Mike Dilkes